Charchar20024/groupproject/README.md

-# groupproject
+# Group Project
 Model Eliciting Activity (MEA) – Cipher Algorithm

-Stephanie : The code within the GroupProject class is the current cipher.
+The code within the GroupProject class is the current cipher.